 The LAPD Prepares to Wear Body Cameras

-Steve Soboroff - Los Angeles Police Commission - @SteveSoboroff, Melina Abdullah - professor in the Department of Pan-African Studies at Cal State LA, and organizer of the Black Lives Matter movement - @DocMellyMel, Peter Bibring - ACLU of Southern California - @PeterBibring, Timothy Clemens - Open-government activist and computer programmer
+Steve Soboroff - Los Angeles Police Commission - @SteveSoboroff, Melina Abdullah - professor in the Department of Pan-African Studies at Cal State LA and an organizer of the Black Lives Matter movement - @DocMellyMel, Peter Bibring - ACLU of Southern California - @PeterBibring, Timothy Clemens - Open-government activist and computer programmer